Charlie Chaplin: Influences

-Chaplin believed his first influence to be his mother, who entertained him as a child by sitting at the window and mimicking passers-by: "it was through watching her that I learned not only how to express emotions with my hands and face, but also how to observe and study people."
-Chaplin's early years in music hall allowed him to see stage comedians at work; he also attended the Christmas pantomimes at Drury Lane, where he studied the art of clowning through performers like Dan Leno.
+Chaplin believed his first influence to be his mother, who entertained him as a child by sitting at the window and mimicking passers-by.
+He once stated "it was through watching her that I learned not only how to express emotions with my hands and face, but also how to observe and study people".
+Chaplin's early years in music hall allowed him to see stage comedians at work, he also attended the Christmas pantomimes at Drury Lane, where he studied the art of clowning through performers like Dan Leno.
 Chaplin's years with the Fred Karno company had a formative effect on him as an actor and filmmaker.
 Simon Louvish writes that the company was his "training ground", and it was here that Chaplin learned to vary the pace of his comedy.
 The concept of mixing pathos with slapstick was learnt from Karno, (Note: Stan Laurel, Chaplin's co-performer at the company, remembered that Karno's sketches regularly inserted "a bit of sentiment right in the middle of a funny music hall turn".) who also used elements of absurdity that became familiar in Chaplin's gags.
 From the film industry, Chaplin drew upon the work of the French comedian Max Linder, whose films he greatly admired.
 In developing the Tramp costume and persona, he was likely inspired by the American vaudeville scene, where tramp characters were common.